MarkusRosen/markusrosen.github.io/_posts/2020-10-19-keras-regression-efficient-net.md

 - adapt the state-of-the-art EfficientNet to a regression
 - use the new Ranger optimizer from `tensorflow_addons`
 - compare the EfficientNet results to a simpler custom convolutional neural network
+- use the final model to inference on new data

 For this, I have uploaded [a custom image dataset of housing prices](https://1drv.ms/u/s!AqUPqx8G81xZiawi20d2PucCFrAKzA?e=2MHhua) in New York with a corresponding DataFrame constisting of a handful of columns with additional information about the houses.
 The dataset consists of 10,900 images that I have already resized to 224x224 pixels.
 The full code of this tutorial can be found in the [GitHub Repository](https://github.com/MarkusRosen/keras-efficientnet-regression).